 The Kyle Line stretches across North Scotland from Inverness – the capital of the Highlands – to Loch Alsh on the west coast.
-This is one of the most scenic train journeys in this list and is a firm favourite with visitors thanks to the stunning scenery in this part of the country.
+This is one of the most scenic train journeys in this list and it’s a firm favourite with visitors thanks to the stunning scenery.

 From Inverness the train passes the Beauly Firth (a body of water that connects the River Ness to the Moray Firth) and Dingwall where you’ll see the hulking mass of Ben Wyvis.

-This sprawling mountain dominates the landscape and is a favourite hill-walking destination, with the undulating ridge extending 3 miles to its highest point at Glas Leathad Mor which has an elevation of just over 3,400 feet.
+This sprawling mountain dominates the landscape and it’s a recommended hill-walking destination, with the undulating ridge running 3 miles to its highest point at Glas Leathad Mor which has an elevation of just over 3,400 feet.

 From Dingwall the line passes through a mountainous Highland region near Loch Garve where you’ll see the peaks of Torridon before entering a region of thick forest as the track makes its way to Loch Luichart.